catalinc/memory-game-android/README.md

-A simple memory training game for Android.
-The object of the game is to find all the matching pairs of colored tiles as quick as possible.
+This is a simple memory training game for Android.
+The object of the game is to find all the matching pairs of colored tiles as quickly as possible.

 Here's a screen shot taken from the game running on Android emulator: